DamilolaAdegunwa/ArrayApp/README.md

 Implement a login system for users. ✔️

-Design a user profile page.
+Design a user profile page.✔️

 Add the ability for users to create and save ideas.